-Appendix.
-Accessibility
+Appendix A. Accessibility

-Accessible publications for this product are offered through the z/OS[®] Information Center, which is available at www.ibm.com/systems/z/os/zos/bkserv/.
+Accessible publications for this product are offered through IBM Knowledge Center (www.ibm.com/ support/knowledgecenter/SSLTBW/welcome).

-If you experience difficulty with the accessibility of any z/OS information, please send a detailed message to mhvrcfs@us.ibm.com or to the following mailing address:
+If you experience difficulty with the accessibility of any z/OS information, send a detailed email message to mhvrcfs@us.ibm.com.